 Comments on the Sputnik News website express a similar range of confusion and scepticism.
 Indeed, Sputnik News – a Russian government spin-off – is regularly accused of spouting Russian-friendly propaganda.
 Certainly, the way the statement is worded is highly subjective: why not flip the question and ask whether life is better now than it was during the Soviet Union?
 And why are the voices of those who weren’t even born when the Soviet Union collapsed given equal weight to those who lived a good part of their life with a different passport – and where are the over 65s?

 Revitalizing the idea that times were better in the old days is not new – just look at the ongoing “ostalgie” stories about East Germany.
 If you have the time to explore this further, I strongly recommend Alexei Yurchak’s absolutely beautifully named 2005 book, Everything Was Forever Until It Was No More.
 It focusses on the 1960s-1980s, the many paradoxes of Soviet life and telling the story of the last Soviet generation – the very same people who now seem to be so nostalgic…

-This entry was posted in Kazakhstan, Kyrgyzstan, Tajikistan, Uncategorized and tagged Alexei Yurchak, Ирония судбы, Kazakhstan, Kyrgyzstan, nostalgia, ostalgie, social change, Soviet Union, Tajikistan, Uzbekistan.
+This entry was posted in Kazakhstan, Kyrgyzstan, Tajikistan, Uzbekistan and tagged Alexei Yurchak, Ирония судбы, Kazakhstan, Kyrgyzstan, nostalgia, ostalgie, social change, Soviet Union, Tajikistan, Uzbekistan.